 Human Factors - Requires the consideration of human factors in the root cause analysis for nonconformities.
 To do that you must understand the interactions between people, machines and each other and their impact on human performance.
 Human factors could include physical fitness, physiological characteristics, personality, stress and fatigue to name just a few.

-Obsolescence - In the planning process, you must consider the consequences of product obsolescence.
+Obsolescence - In the planning and design processes, you must consider the consequences of product obsolescence.

 Steps to Certification